OpenGene/fastp/README.md

 sudo make install
 ```

+# adapters
+adapter trimming is enabled by default, but you can disable it by `-A` or `--disable_adapter_trimming`.
+Adapter sequences can be automatically detected for both PE/SE data, which means you don't have to input the adapter sequences to trim them.
+* For SE data, the adapters are evaluated by analyzing the tails of first ~1M reads.
+This evaluation may be inacurrate, and you can specify the adapter sequence by `-a` or `--adapter_sequence` option.
+If adapter sequence is specified, the auto detection for SE data will be disabled.
+* For PE data, the adapters are detected by overlap analysis, which seeks for the overlap of each pair of reads.
+This method is robust and fast so that you don't have to input the adapter sequence even you know it.
+For PE data, the `-a` or `--adapter_sequence` option is ignored.

+The sequence distribution of trimmed adapters can be found at the HTML/JSON reports.

 # unique molecular identifer (UMI) processing
 UMI is useful for duplication elimination and error correction based on generating consesus of reads originated from a same DNA fragment.
 It's usually used in deep sequencing applications like ctDNA sequencing.
 Commonly for Illumina platforms, UMIs can be integrated in two different places: `index` or head of `read`.
 To enable UMI processing, you have to enable `-U` or `--umi` option in the command line, and specify `--umi_loc`  to specify the UMI location, it can be one of: